explosion/spacy-course/chapters/en/chapter4.md

 </opt>

-<opt text="The training data included no examples of <code>PERSON</code>, so the model learned that this label is incorrect." correct="true">
+<opt text='The training data included no examples of <code>"PERSON"</code>, so the model learned that this label is incorrect.' correct="true">

-If `PERSON` entities occur in the training data but aren't labelled, the model will learn that they shouldn't be predicted.
+If `"PERSON"` entities occur in the training data but aren't labelled, the model will learn that they shouldn't be predicted.
 Similarly, if an existing entity type isn't present in the training data, the model may \"forget\" and stop predicting it.